Rtaylo16/Fitness-Tracker-/README.md

 # Application
 The user will create and track daily workouts.
 The user will have ability to log multiple exercises.
 The user will track: Workout name, type, weight, sets, and reps through input.
-In a business context consumers will be able to keep up with their fitness goals while
+In a business context consumers will be able to keep up with their fitness goals while simultaneously

 ## How to use
 This application allows the user to input their workout into the form and track their progress!